muspelheim/LSTM-Text-Generation/README.md

 3. Change working directory to it:
    `cd LSTM-Text-Generation`
 4. Run it and specify sources:
-   `./train.hy --sources lol.txt`
+   `./lstm.hy --sources corpus.txt`

 After each completed epoch, the program will save the model to a file.
-You can use it to generate text by invoking the program with different arguments:
+You can then use it to generate text by invoking the program with the `--generate` switch and providing a seed text:

-`./train.hy --generate heylo`
+`./lstm.hy --generate "hello world"`

-Type `./train.hy --help` to see more information on how to use the program.
+Type `./lstm.hy --help` to see more information on how to use the program.

 ## Results